amar-jay/blog/src/content/post/layernorm.md

 print(a.view(-1)[b*T*C + t*C + c])
 ```

-Both of these print 0.3309.
+Both of these print $0.3309$.
 So in this way, we know how to access all the individual elements, and how to offset all the pointers.
 Notice in particular that the channel dimension is the innermost dimension.
 So as we increase offset by 1, we are traversing the channel dimension.
 This is important to consider for the memory layout of our C implementation.

+## C implementation

+### Forward pass
 The equivalent forward pass in C becomes:

 ```c
 #include <stdio.h>